heldercostaa/Plann.er/README.md

 ## Roadmap

-- [ ] Add outline to selected inputs
 - [ ] Close when click outside the modal
 - [ ] Add transitions to open modal
 - [ ] Add loading states